-Kenneth Williams revealed in his autobiography, Just Williams (1985), how he regretted the voice he chose to play Judge Burke in the Carry On Cowboy film.
+In his autobiography, Just Williams (1985), Kenneth Williams revealed how he regretted the voice he chose to play Judge Burke in the Carry On Cowboy film.
 It required him to slide his jaw at an odd angle when speaking.
 And Williams wrote that his jaw soon became swollen and ached.
 But because he’d used the voice for filming on day one, he was stuck with it and a sore jaw.

 I realised I was in a similar situation with my croaky voice.
 And as I wanted consistency in the audio for the story parts of the podcast, I had no choice but to narrate the six chapters in one day, though over several takes.